Amatoxin: Symptoms of exposure

 Upon exposure to amatoxins, the liver is the principal organ affected as it is the organ which is first encountered after absorption in the gastrointestinal tract.
 There is no evidence that amatoxins are absorbed through skin.
-One study done on mice shows that alpha-Amanitin is not absorbed through skin and therefore can not have any toxic effects.
+One study done on mice shows that alpha-Amanitin is not absorbed through skin and therefore cannot have any toxic effects.
 More specifically, exposure to amatoxins may cause irritation of the respiratory tract, headache, dizziness, nausea, shortness of breath, coughing, insomnia, diarrhea, gastrointestinal disturbances, back pain, urinary frequency, liver and kidney damage, or death if ingested or inhaled.
 For β-amanitin, there has been no full toxicological study.
 However, safety data sheets indicate that if it comes in contact with skin, it may cause irritation, burns, redness, severe pain, and could be absorbed through the skin, causing similar effects to exposure via inhalation and ingestion.
 Contact with the eyes may result in irritation, corneal burns, and eye damage.
 Persons with pre-existing skin, eye, or central nervous systems disorders, impaired liver, kidney, or pulmonary function may be more susceptible to the effects of this substance.

-Amatoxin poisoning shows a biphasic clinical pattern.
-An initial (12–24 hours) period of acute symptoms is followed by a period of relative wellness that lasts for 12–24 hours.
-After this period, liver and kidney failure supervene with death typically occurring from day 2 onwards.